aisgbnok/provisioning/README.md

 packages have been written, built, and used on up-to-date Windows 11 machines, they should work on any supported Windows 10 versions.

-As an example, the *NetLab Core* package is built on Windows 11 but built for and used on Windows 10 20H2 machines.

 For the most part provisioning packages are bound by the software they install and policies they deploy.
 [Terminal, for example, currently requires Windows 10 2004 or greater.](https://github.com/microsoft/terminal/issues/11371)
 *Windows 10 2004 has already stopped receiving support.* If you created a provisioning package today